18510047382/recognizejs/README.md

 }
 ```

-`cocoSsd` and `mobileNet` are different neural networks in 2. `cocoSsd` is used to identify and classify multiple objects in an image, while `mobileNet` is used to accurately identify an object.
+`cocoSsd` and `mobileNet` are different neural networks. `cocoSsd` is used to identify and classify multiple objects in an image, while `mobileNet` is used to accurately identify an object.

 ### Initialize the training model